carbon-language/carbon-lang/flang/documentation/parsing.md

 more of a data structure dump whose output is suitable for compilation by another compiler.
-It can also be useful for testing the parser, as a reparse of an unparsed parse tree should be identical to the original.
+It can also be useful for testing the parser, as a reparse of an unparsed parse tree should be an identity function apart from source provenance.